Voljega/scripts4recalbox/BestArcade/README.md

 First modify the `conf.conf` file with your own parameters :
 - `exportDir` : the target directory for generation, warning its whole content will be erased (you will be prompted) at the begining of the script
 - `fba_libretro`, `mame2003`, `mame2010` : the path to your original sets, this will be left untouched by the script
+- `dryRun` : If put to 1, will do a dry run, generating only csv and dat files without copying roms and bios, good for testing
 - `keepLevel`: the working state level at which you will keep the roms in the generated romset (i.e keepLevel 2 will keep only MOSTLY_WORKING and WORKING roms)
 - `keepNotTested`: determines if untested roms will be kept or not, even in STRICT mode
 - `exclusionType`: determines how roms will be kept (based on their working state level) if you use several romsets